la2050/archive/_projects/2016/fixing-the-cracks-neighborhood-sidewalk-repair-program.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Cracked and broken, unattractive and dangerous, far too many sidewalks in Los Angeles are in severe disrepair.
+LANI, in collaboration with the City of Los Angeles Urban Forestry Division, will develop and distribute a comprehensive tool-kit to assist residents in navigating the process of repairing or replacing their own sidewalks.
+LANI will conduct extensive outreach, facilitate six neighborhood workshops, and work hands-on with local residents to make streets safer for all!
 project_impact: >-
   ["Public/open streets gatherings","Government responsiveness to residents’
   needs","Public transit riders","Rates of volunteerism","Transit-accessible